 Type D lens may also be considered for those with Protanopia who suffer primarily with reds who are not achieving the desired results.

 Can I buy more than one pair of glasses and return any that are not working for me?

 Yes definitely, we encourage people to do this but so that you are aware, please read our returns policy to ensure you are not too late returning any of the glasses that are not required.

-Can I return my glasses for a refund if they don’t work out for me?Yes this is no problem but please ensure you have read and fully understand our returns policy.
+Can I return my glasses for a refund if they don’t work out for me?Yes this is no problem, however please ensure you have read and fully understand our returns policy.